nyu-devops-summer-2021-inventory/inventories/.github/ISSUE_TEMPLATE/new-issue.md

 ---
-name: New issue
+name: New story
-about: Describe this issue template's purpose here.
+about: This is a template used for generating new user stories
-title: "[New issue]"
+title: "[New story]"
 labels: ''
 assignees: ''